ironthree/bodhi-rs/README.md

 ## Test coverage

 Tests should pass for every commit that gets pushed to master.
-By default, only "fast" tests are run by `cargo test`.
+By default, only "fast" tests are run by `cargo test`, where "fast" means that they should finish within a minute or so.

 Before pushing, the ignored, "slow" tests are also run once with `cargo test -- --ignored`.
 These make sure that this library can still successfully deserialize all JSON server responses.